dssg/marketplace/README.md

 Some deployment commands moreover require Amazon Web Services (AWS) credentials, which must be set in the environment – either the pair, `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`, or simply `AWS_PROFILE`.

+For a full accounting of environment variables relevant to deployment, consult [.envrc.example](.envrc.example).

 ### Push to repository

 The latest deployment image may be pushed to the image repository via the build sub-command `push`: